 The material is available in two types: foamed PVC and hard PVC.
 In our webshop, you will find both types, in nine different colours and in sheet thicknesses of 0.5 to 20 mm (hard) and 1 to 19 millimetres (white foamed).
 We saw all customised orders and deliver them as soon as possible.

 The abbreviation PVC stands for polyvinyl chloride.
 Foamed PVC is also called foam board because it consists of a plastic foam core that is laminated with paper on both sides.

-PVC is an ideal material for both indoor and outdoor use.
+PVC is an ideal material for both indoor use.
 You find it a lot in advertising industry, where the sheets are used as displays, billboards and stand material.
 In addition, it is also a popular material in construction, thanks to its good fire resistance and the sound and heat insulating properties of the panels.